jrsmith3/jrsmith3.github.io/content/2014-02-28 Naming files uniquely to reduce confusion.md

 Time as an index (and other benefits)
 -------------------------------------
 The structure of the date/timestamp is a key part of this naming scheme, so I'm going to spend some time explaining the reasoning of using it.
 By specifying time to the resolution of minutes, one gets implicit indexing, even though the indices won't likely be sequential.
 I've found that sequential indexing with data filenames simply isn't that useful so long as every data file has a unique name.
 Moreover, manually indexing filenames is distracting for the experimenter; a small part of the experimenter's mind is occupied with the running index instead of focused on the experiment.
-Unless a computer is keeping track of the index, an experimenter may likely skip an index or repeat one which adds to confusion.
+Unless a computer is keeping track of the index, an experimenter may likely skip an index or repeat one which adds to the confusion.

 Typically experiments take longer than a minute to run, and so temporal resolution to the minute is usually sufficient to avoid name collisions.
 If higher temporal resolution is required, simply add seconds, etc. fields following the minutes.